iokaloka/messages-and-drops/README.md

 # Messages and drops

+## Update 6.2.2022
+The week has been everything else but porductional.
+CoVid-19 found it's way to the house and my decreaded physical condition has highly affected the amount of work I have been able to to.
+I did some designs and edited the home page of the application more to it's intended form.
+Tomorrow (hopefully) I start to work with the **threads**.

 ## Update 30.1.2022
 Right.
 Things have started to fall into place even though there is more to do than there is time available.
 - The application is running in Heroku.